 The process to move PST File from One Computer to another Computer/Location:

-1. Make a backup copy of Outlook PST file
+1. Create a duplicate of the Outlook PST file for backup purposes.

-2. Import PST file to Outlook on another computer
+2. Transfer a PST file to Outlook on a different computer.

 Let's discuss each one in detail: